karlo-babic/agent-tournament/README.md

     -   A Python `dictionary` that is shared between all agents on your team.
     -   You can read from and write to this dictionary to communicate and coordinate strategy.
 For example, you can store the enemy flag's last known position, assign roles, or signal for help.
     -   This dictionary is reset at the beginning of each game.

+-   `hp`
+    -   An `integer` representing your agent's current health points.

+-   `ammo`
+    -   An `integer` representing your agent's current ammunition count.

 ### `Agent.update` Expected Return Values (Outputs)